netdata/netdata/docs/guides/monitor/anomaly-detection-python.md

 As you can see in the above screenshot, this node is now looking for anomalies in many places.
-The result is a single `anomalies_local.probability` chart with more than twenty dimensions, some of which the dashboard hides at the bottom of a scroll-able area.
+The result is a single `anomalies_local.probability` chart with more than twenty dimensions, some of which the dashboard hides at the bottom of a scrollable area.
 In addition, training and analyzing the anomaly collector on many charts might require more CPU utilization that you're willing to give.

 First, explicitly declare which `system.` charts to monitor rather than of all of them using regex (`system\..*`).